vlsi-lab/LOKI/README.md

 # LOKI
 ## Low-latency Open-source Kyber-accelerator IPs

+CRYSTALS-Kyber is a lattice-based key encapsulation mechanism (KEM) recognized as one of the finalist algorithms in NIST's post-quantum cryptography (PQC) standardization process.
+Polynomial multiplications and hash functions, as essential operations in lattice-based PQC schemes, pose a significant time consumption challenge with respect to nowadays cryptographic protocols.
+This work addresses these computational efforts by incorporating LOKI, an accelerator, into a RISC-V microcontroller.
+By leveraging the accelerator, the performance can be enhanced, contributing to the overall efficiency of Kyber in the fundamental tasks of key generation, encryption, and decryption operations.
+Through empirical evaluations and benchmarking, the effectiveness and practicality of the proposed hardware architectures are demonstrated, highlighting their potential to advance the field of post-quantum cryptography.

 # Introduction

-In the **LOKI** repository you can find an example of a post-quantum crytpographic (PQC) hardware accelerator for pulpissimo.
+In the **LOKI** repository you can find an example of a post-quantum cryptographic (PQC) hardware accelerator for PULPissimo.
 If you are using this accelerator, please refer to:

 > Alessandra Dolmeta, Mattia Mirigaldi, Maurizio Martina, and Guido Masera.
 2023.
 Implementation and integration of Keccak accelerator on RISC-V for CRYSTALS-Kyber.
 In Proceedings of the 20th ACM International Conference on Computing Frontiers (CF '23).
 Association for Computing Machinery, New York, NY, USA, 381–382. https://doi.org/10.1145/3587135.3591432

+Or:
 > Alessandra Dolmeta, Mattia Mirigaldi, Maurizio Martina, and Guido Masera.
 2023.
 LOKI Low-latency Open-source Kyber-accelerator IPs.

+Which still need to be published, but has been accepted to ApplePies2023 (International Conference on Applications in Electronics Pervading Industry, Environment and Society).

 # Getting started
 The RISC-V PULPissimo microcontroller (Figure - I) from the open-source [PULP platform](https://github.com/pulp-platform) project is used and configured to work with the 4-stage pipeline core RI5CY.
 Then, Keccak algorithm is compiled using [PULP toolchain](https://github.com/pulp-platform/pulp-riscv-gnu-toolchain), setting the optimization flag '-O3' and increasing the